+The company is part of the Kelda Holdings Limited group (the "Group").
 Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:

-- understanding financing facilities including compliance with interest cover ratio covenants and obtaining confirmation of undrawn facilities; - understanding how the going concern model mirrors the business model and the forecasts used for impairment testing; - understanding the interdependence between Yorkshire Water Services Finance Limited and the wider Kelda Holdings Limited group in terms of the going concern basis of accounting; - testing the accuracy of the model and assessing the historical accuracy of forecasts prepared by management; - challenging the key assumptions used in the forecasts, such as revenue levels and capital expenditure, including giving consideration to the current and forecast economic environment with high inflation and low levels of unemployment in the UK. - assessing the maturity profile of the company's debt and the available liquidity for the going concern period; - performing sensitivity analysis based on contradictory evidence, including latest third party economic forecasts and FY23 results to date; and - assessing the appropriateness of the going concern disclosures made in the financial statements.
+- understanding the company's financing facilities including compliance with interest cover ratio and other covenants and obtaining confirmation of undrawn facilities, including revisiting the definition of the covenants, as set out in the common term agreements; - reviewing legal and accounting advice obtained by the Board of Directors in relation to the treatment of atypical costs within the covenant compliance calculations at the Group level; - testing the calculations of amounts treated as atypical at the Group level and considered for consistency with our underlying audit testing and understanding the historical treatment and quantum of 'exceptional' costs and their sensitivity to covenant compliance; - involving our debt advisory specialists to assist in our evaluation of the above; - testing the going concern model for consistency with the business model and the forecasts used for infrastructure asset valuation; - testing the accuracy of the model and assessing the historical accuracy of forecasts prepared by management; - assessing the key assumptions used in the forecasts at the Group level, such as revenue levels and capital expenditure, including the current and forecast economic environment with high inflation and households suffering a cost-of-living crisis. - assessing the maturity profile of the company's debt and the available liquidity for the going concern period; - performing sensitivity analysis based on contradictory evidence, including latest third party economic forecasts and FY24 results to date; - performing procedures to assess any risk of management manipulation of key financial metrics that would impact covenant calculations at the Group level; and assessing the appropriateness of the going concern disclosures made in the Financial Statements.